 Pulmonary atresia symptoms include:

-Pulmonary atresia may be diagnosed before birth, with fetal echocardiogram (ultrasound).
+Pulmonary atresia may be diagnosed before birth, with a fetal echocardiogram (ultrasound).
 Our Fetal Heart Program will prepare a plan for delivery and care immediately after birth.

 Sometimes pulmonary atresia is diagnosed a few hours or days after birth.
 Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms.